Sashité for Developers

 Location Condition Notation (LCN) is a rule-agnostic, JSON-based format for describing location conditions in abstract strategy board games.
 LCN provides a standardized way to express constraints on board locations, defining what states specific locations should have.

 LCN is a foundational specification designed to be used by other formats that require location state definitions.
+LCN defines the format only - the interpretation and evaluation of conditions is the responsibility of consuming specifications.

 Terminology